Binge Drinking Study

 About the Study

-The University of North Carolina at Chapel Hill is seeking volunteers for a research study testing whether the combination of bupropion and naltrexone, both FDA approved medications, can help reduce binge drinking episodes.
-Bupropion is currently used to treat depression, but recently, studies have suggested that bupropion might be helpful when used in conjunction with naltrexone in the treatment of binge drinking.
-Naltrexone is FDA approved to treat alcohol abuse and dependence.
+The University of North Carolina at Chapel Hill is seeking volunteers for a research study testing the efficacy of the FDA approved medication bupropion in reducing binge drinking episodes.
+Bupropion is currently used to treat depression, but recently, studies have suggested that bupropion might be helpful in the treatment of binge drinking.
+The study will be “blinded” which means that neither you nor the study staff will know if you are taking bupropion or placebo.

 Who is eligible?